About the Performance Studies Major

 AP and IB Credit

-AP and IB credits may be applied to the SoC distribution requirement with certain restrictions.
-The Weinberg College of Arts and Sciences determines what scores will earn what credit at NU.
+AP and IB credits may be applied to the SoC distribution requirement with certain restrictions (see SoC Table).
 If your credit is not yet posted, have your scores sent from the College Board to the Registrar’s Office for processing.

 Once your AP/IB credit is posted to your transcript, it can be applied to your distribution requirements as follows: